GiorgosL/Python-customer-predictive-modelling/README.md

  - Create visualisations to further understand the data.

- - Implement and compare a number of predictive classifiers based on multiple metrics.
+ - Implement a number of predictive classifiers (XGBoost, Linear Regression, Decision Tree).

+ - Compare their performance based on a number of metrics.